COVID-19 Restaurant Resourcesby

 On the other hand, a pared-down menu is also necessary to reduce prep time.
-Many restaurants have been forced to make heart-breaking decisions about letting staff go, leaving them running on skeleton crews.
-With so few staff on hand, the smaller the menu, the easier it is to manage takeout orders.
+Many restaurants have been forced to make heart-breaking decisions about letting staff go, leaving them running with limited teams.
+With fewer staff on hand, the smaller the menu, the easier it is to manage takeout orders.

 Part of creating a limited menu also involves removing dishes that don’t travel well.
 If your restaurant already offered to-go options before COVID-19, your takeout menu is probably already optimized for travel.

 But for restaurants new to takeout, curating your takeout menu might involve a bit of trial and error.
 Think carefully about which items on your menu may go cold or soggy when placed in a takeout container for too long.
 For instance, French fries are notoriously hard to keep crisp.

 Some decisions may also be based on the type of takeout containers you’re using.
 This is especially important as restaurants are increasingly turning to tamper-evident packaging to provide customers with peace of mind amidst heightened fears about food safety.

 In the case of Brooklyn ramen restaurant Karazishi Botan, chef-owner Foo Kanegae created a takeout menu made up of dishes that travel especially well.
 Instead of his usual offerings of Inari Mochi and French Fries tossed with matcha salt, Foo created a pared-down menu that includes Tonkotsu Ramen, a Miso Botanical Ramen, and takeout-friendly appetizers such as edamame and wings.